jimford91/Motorola/README.md

 This would give a larger performance improvement especially then there are lots of files and possibly lots of directories.

-The locking mechanism could be extracted into its own service for reuse and more isolated testing, however due to time I decided to keep it in the FileServiceImpl (even though this sort of does break the "Singulary of Concerns" principle)
+The locking mechanism could be extracted into its own service for reuse and more isolated testing, however due to time I decided to keep it in the FileServiceImpl (even though this sort of does break the "Singulary of Concerns" principle).

+Testing wise, I have not fully tested everything due to time but the e2e tests demonstrate my knowledge around that area.
+The unit tests cover the FileController and FileService which covers various validation checks aswell as the locking mechanism.
+The FileServiceImplTest does not cover all possible scenarios with the lock across all methods, however it does catch the key and edge scenarios across a couple of the methods.
+Implementing these methods would have just been a "Copy Paste Change" job and to save time I decided to skip them.